 and it may be more complete; moreover, replaying a second time a bit later one may

-even a more complete view as late-arriving lost bundles, which perhaps were lost again, finally arrive.
+even find a more complete view as late-arriving lost bundles, which perhaps were lost again, finally arrive.

 It is this final compilation that will be used for distribution and archiving.